 How program attributes are used

-Attention: This article is for organization administrators on TeamSnap for Clubs and Leagues v2.
+Attention: This article is for organization administrators on TeamSnap for Business.
 Check your version at the bottom of your organization screen.

 Program attributes identify characteristics of your organization for grouping, and setting them up is the first step of structuring your organization in TeamSnap.